rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-concepts/index.md

-The [Introduction to Rackspace Auto Scale](/support/how-to/rackspace-auto-scale-control-panel-user-guide-introduction "Introduction") article outlines what you can do with Auto Scale and what is required for its setup.
-This section discusses what Auto Scale does and the core concepts that drive it.
+The [Introduction to Rackspace Auto Scale](/support/how-to/rackspace-auto-scale-control-panel-user-guide-introduction "Introduction") article outlines what you can do with Auto Scale and its setup requirements.
+This article discusses what Auto Scale does and the core concepts that drive it.

 ### Servers

-A *server* is defined as a virtual machine (VM) instance in the Rackspace Cloud Servers environment.
+A *server* is a virtual machine (VM) instance in the Rackspace Cloud Servers environment.
 To create a server, you must specify a name, image reference, and flavor reference.
-Server images and flavors are explained in this section.
+This section explains server images and flavors.

-Auto Scale works by creating servers that are based on server images that you have predefined.
+Auto Scale works by creating servers based on server images that you have predefined.
 So, before you can use Auto Scale, you must have saved server images.
 If you create a server by using the **Cloud Servers** tab in the **Cloud Control Panel** and save the image, the image automatically appears in the